simonwahll/wahllcontent/linux/distributions/distributions.md

 ## Debian

 Very stable.
-Default installation images install a lot of uneccassary packages.
+Default installation images install a lot of unnecessary packages.
 I would recommend to install the minimal version and then install the packages you want yourself.